lvzon/sustainsubstance/content/energy/energy-use.md

-Title: On Energy, part 2: Where does the energy go?
+Title: On Energy, part 2: Where does it go?
 Authors: Levien van Zon
-Date: 2016-11-02
+Date: 2017-02-12
 Tags: energy
 Slug: energyseries-energyuse
 Status: draft

 **By Levien van Zon**
+*Reading time: ... minutes*

 **TODO:**
    - Say something about the energy footprint relative to the TPES for a country.
 Roughly this adds about a third to the energy use of affluent countries.
 Use UK as an example, show